jaypratapsingh/Facebook/ReadMe.md

 *************Cordova : Facebook SDK 4.0*****************

-By using this plugin you can login, logout, check loggedin user, share and also share images on messenger
+By using this plugin you can login, logout, check loggedin user, share